GregFee/numpy-simulation/README.md

 # numpy-simulation

-Assignment for Programming for Data Analysis GMIT
+Assignment for Programming for Data Analysis GMIT.

-An investigation into using numpy.random for simulating a real world phenomenom
+An investigation into using numpy.random for simulating a real world phenomenom.

 Contents of Repository Jupyter Notebook, a gitignore file, and a licence.